cpp-for-yourself/lectures-and-homeworks/lectures/optional.md

     }
     ```

     This option is not ideal because it is hard to define an appropriate "failure" value to return from most functions.
-For example, an empty string sounds like a good option for such a value, but then the LLM response to a query "Read this text, do not answer anything when done" would overlap with such a default value.
+For example, an empty string sounds like a good option for such a value, but then the LLM response to a query "Read this text, return empty string when done" would overlap with such a default value.
 Not great, right?
 We can extend the same logic of course for any string we would designate as the "failure value".
 2. Another option is to return an error code from the function, which required passing any values that the function had to change as a non-const reference or pointer:

     ```cpp